skx/sysbox/README.md

     $ ln -s sysbox foo
     $ foo ..

-This process of creating symlinks can be automated via the use of the `sysbox install` sub-command.
+This process of creating symlinks can be automated via the use of the `sysbox install` sub-command, which would allow you to install the tools globally like so:

+    $ go get github.com/skx/sysbox
+    $ $GOPATH/bin/sysbox install -binary $GOPATH/bin/sysbox -directory /usr/local/bin | sudo sh

 ## Tools

-The tools in this repository are primarily those which are being ported from the [previous repository](https://github.com/skx/sysadmin-util).
-Full help is provided via:
+The tools in this repository started out as being simple ports of the tools in my [previous repository](https://github.com/skx/sysadmin-util), however I've now started to expand them and fold in things I've used/created in the past.

+You can view a brief list of the commands via:

     $ sysbox help

-And:
+More complete help for each command should be available like so:

     $ sysbox help sub-command